Rhymlore/htcondor-web/_news/CXOtoday.com_overview_of_Condor.md

 layout: news
 ---

-<a href="http://www.cxotoday.com/India/News/Grid-Computing_For_a_High_Throughput/551-98895-912.html">This CXOtoday.com article</a> gives an overview of Condor, noting that Condor scales from small to large use cases.
+[This CXOtoday.com article] (Archived Url: 'http://www.cxotoday.com/India/News/Grid-Computing_For_a_High_Throughput/551-98895-912.html') gives an overview of Condor, noting that Condor scales from small to large use cases.